LewisRandles/LewisRandles/README.md

 ## Hi there 👋

-I'm a software engineer with a passion for creating clean, user-friendly websites and web applications.
-I enjoy working with HTML, CSS, JavaScript, and frameworks such as React to build fast, reliable and responsive websites.
+I'm a software engineer focused on JavaScript and frontend development, building clean, well-structured web applications that make complex, high-density data accessible and usable.
+Projects span API integration and data transformation across energy grid systems, aerospace, and motorsport domains.

 When I’m not coding, you can find me exploring my other interests: